jiang162/Address-List-Cpp-/README.md

 SEA--search a existed address
 DEL--delete a existed address
 LIST--print all of the address
-EXC (adress)--modify a existed adress
+MODI (adress)--modify a existed adress